Skip to main content

 1

-Site Analysis and Constraint Mapping — Survey the site to identify all physical constraints: property boundaries, adjacent structures, overhead utilities, underground utilities, trees and environmental features, grade changes, and soil conditions.
+Site Analysis and Constraint Mapping: Survey the site to identify all physical constraints: property boundaries, adjacent structures, overhead utilities, underground utilities, trees and environmental features, grade changes, and soil conditions.
 Map existing access points from public roads, noting weight restrictions, height clearances, turning radii, and traffic signal proximity.
-Document neighboring land uses that affect logistics — schools create traffic and safety constraints, hospitals require maintained emergency access, retail requires preserved customer access.
+Document neighboring land uses that affect logistics, including schools, hospitals, retail, residences, and other sensitive access points.

 2